Updated February 3, 2025

 Installation

 Installation is straightforward if you’re comfortable with simple PVC plumbing and basic electrical work.
-The power supply works on both 120 V and 240 V, but you have to open the front panel to flip a switch.
+The power supply works on 120 V and 240 V, but you must open the front panel to flip a switch.
 Most people will want a professional to hook it up.
-If you get the electrical wrong by wiring to a 240 V service when it’s set to 120 V for example, you could damage the controller.
-If you position the ionizing chamber in the wrong place or in the wrong orientation, it’ll be a cut-and-rework job.
+For example, if you get the electrical wrong by wiring to a 240 V service set to 120 V, you could damage the controller.
+If you position the ionizing chamber in the wrong place or the wrong orientation, it’ll be a cut-and-rework job.

-The documentation is complete if a tad amateur.
-They use plenty of caps and exclamation marks to highlight the key points and it has a ‘hot off the dot matrix printer’ feel.
-Regardless, it’s a good idea to read through it before getting started, even if someone else is installing it.
+The documentation is complete, if a tad amateur.
+They use plenty of caps and exclamation marks to highlight the key points, and it has a ‘hot off the dot matrix printer’ feel.
+Regardless, reading through it before getting started is a good idea, even if someone else is installing it.

 Setup and Maintenance

-Once you have it all hooked up, there is more than enough “horsepower” to get your pool fully ionized in no time.
-The MineralPure is by far the most powerful of the bunch which can definitely speed up the sluggish ionization process.
-However, you will need to keep a close eye on the water balance and copper levels because you can easily overdose the copper with this beast, especially on a smaller pool.
+Once you have it all hooked up, there is more than enough “horsepower” to fully ionize your pool in no time.
+The MineralPure is by far the most powerful of the bunch, and it can speed up the sluggish ionization process.
+However, you must keep a close eye on the water balance and copper levels because you can easily overdose the copper with this beast, especially on a smaller pool.
 This can lead to staining, green hair, and grumpy spouses.

 The monster of a mineral cell will give you up to four years of life.
 However, many reviews say it lasts about a year.
-The default version is copper only and they have a copper/silver version available.
+The default version is copper only, with a copper/silver version available.
 They recommend using an old toothbrush and lemon juice to clean it every year or so.
 Installation of the cell is a little cumbersome because you have to wire the electrodes by hand and use Teflon tape to seal it up.
-Removing and cleaning it is a messy job, but you don’t want to skip it because scaled-up electrodes will stop releasing minerals.
+Removing and cleaning it is messy, but you don’t want to skip it because scaled-up electrodes will stop releasing minerals.

-Replacing the cell is fairly easy, but takes a few steps.
-The two wires that connect to the electrodes need to be removed which will usually require the appropriate wrench.
-Then, the cell is unscrewed from the tee where it can get a little gummed up.
-The threadings on the new cell must be wrapped with Teflon tape and then the cell is threaded in.
+Replacing the cell is pretty easy but takes a few steps.
+The two wires that connect to the electrodes need to be removed, and the appropriate wrench is usually required.
+Then, the cell is unscrewed from the tee, where it can get a little gummed up.
+The threadings on the new cell must be wrapped with Teflon tape, and then the cell must be threaded in.
 It might take a couple of tries to fasten it to the plumbing with no leaks – and you have to shut off the pump and block the water each time.
-Once it’s threaded in and sealed, you must re-attach the wires using a wrench.
+Once threaded in and sealed, you must re-attach the wires using a wrench.

 Unique Features

 The MineralPure R-40 has the highest power output of the bunch – by 3X.
-If you have a large pool, a pool that doesn’t get much sun, or don’t want to worry about phosphates and other algae stimulants, this might be useful for you.
-As long as you test for copper on a weekly basis.
+This might be useful if you have a large pool that gets lots of sun or don’t want to worry about phosphates and other algae stimulants – as long as you test for copper weekly.

 Price and Availability

-The price of the R-40 system is currently $695.00 at Home Depot making it the most expensive system in the guide.
+The price of the R-40 system is currently $695.00 at Home Depot, which is almost the most expensive system in the guide.

 MineralPure R-40 Reviews